pydata/xarray/doc/contributing.rst

     #       modified:   /relative/path/to/file-you-added.py
     #

-The following defines how a commit message should be structured:
+The following defines how a commit message should ideally be structured:

 * A subject line with `< 72` chars.
 * One blank line.
 * Optionally, a commit message body.

 Please reference the relevant GitHub issues in your commit message using ``GH1234`` or ``#1234``.
 Either style is fine, but the former is generally preferred.